 Pouring the Concrete

 The final step (and our personal favorite) is pouring the concrete!
-While the concrete is wet, we place any vertical steel bars inside the concrete slab that are required for the chosen design.
+While the concrete for the foundation is wet, we place any vertical steel bars inside the concrete slab that are required for the chosen design.
 They will stick up out of the dried concrete and allow for the construction of walls and other features later on in the process.

 After the concrete is poured, it’s time to apply a vapor barrier coating, if that is what you have opted to do.